Courseiva

 Why this answer

 The correct action is to resolve the quality issues and obtain formal acceptance before proceeding to closure.
-Option B is correct because deliverables must be accepted to close the phase/project.
-Option A is wrong because closing without acceptance risks legal and financial liability.
+Option A is correct because all deliverables must be formally accepted by the client to close the project or phase.
+Option B is wrong because closing without acceptance can lead to legal and financial liability.

 MCQhard